July 7, 2025

 Users --> Domain

-Each component was chosen to perform its function efficiently, nothing more.
+Each component in the new architecture was chosen to perform its function efficiently - nothing more.

 To replace Cloudflare Zero Trust, I deployed a self-hosted edge stack: